-Individual flights exhibit additional sources and substantial variability (see supplementary material for DUP maps for individual flights).
-For example, dust from more southerly sources in Mali and Mauritania was intercepted during flights b600-602, b604-b606, b608, b611 and b614.
+in Mali and Mauritania was intercepted during flights b600- 602, b604-b606, b608, b611 and b614.
 Dust from northern Niger was sampled during flight b607.
-Note that the connection to dust filter samples to this figure is not immediate, because only the DUP for the selected legs corresponding to the filter sampling duration and position are considered in that case (see Section 4.1.2).
-We note that DUP from events associated with convective downdrafts such as haboobs may not be accurately represented due to the ECMWF analyses not fully capturing these events (Marsham et al., 2011).
-For example, this is the case for b604, where a large MCS generated a haboob over Mali which subsequently travelled towards Mauritania (Sodemann et al., 2015, accepted for publication).
-Therefore in situations where dust has potential to have been uplifted by events associated with convection, back trajectories and more generally operational meteorological analysis and forecast data should not be used in isolation to determine dust source regions.
-For example, a combination of analysis of SEVIRI RGB satellite imagery and Lagrangian methods can be used to ensure consistency with observations (e.g. Ryder et al. (2013b)).
+Note that the connection of dust filter samples to Fig. 12 is not immediate, because only the DUP for the selected legs corresponding to the filter sampling duration and position are considered in that case (see Sect.
+4.1.2).
+We note that DUP from events associated with convective downdraughts such as haboobs may not be accurately represented due to the ECMWF analyses not fully capturing these events (Marsham et al., 2011).
+For example, this is the case for b604, where a large MCS generated a haboob over Mali, which subsequently travelled towards Mauritania (Sodemann et al., 2015).
+Therefore, in situations where it is possible for dust to be uplifted by events associated with convection, back trajectories and more generally operational meteorological analysis and forecast data should not be used in isolation to determine dust source regions.
+For example, a combined analysis of SEVIRI RGB satellite imagery and Lagrangian methods can be used to ensure consistency with observations (e.g. Ryder et al., 2013b).